FIFPRO introduced an 18-person board, the most diverse in the global player union’s 56-year history, during its General Assembly in November 2021.

-- Former defender and midfielder who represented clubs in France and England.
+• Former defender and midfielder who represented France at youth level

 What is the relationship between players in France and the UNFP?

 David Terrier: We must have that closeness that we’ve always had with the players.
 We must be ready to listen to the players, so that when we speak it’s not the UNFP or FIFPRO talking, it’s the players who ask us to speak on their behalf - and we must always stick to that.
 The bond with our members is vital: they have to rely on us and have confidence in us.

 What are the main issues you are confronting on behalf of players in France today?

 We are entering a period of a more modern kind of football on every level but, as always, we must continue to defend the players, and the rights laid out in their contracts.
 Especially when we see the failure to honour certain contracts with players who are side-lined or even victims of harassment.

 There’s also a financial system that has become established in football, unfortunately on a permanent basis.
 To me, trading players is a catastrophe for professional football, but especially for footballers themselves, because there’s no longer any respect for the human side; it’s only a matter of financial assets.
 We have some battles to fight there; the players demand it of us.

 Finance and football must live with each other, of course, but often they’re opposed because the players don’t have the same interests as the executives, who are increasingly people who come from finance and only think about football in terms of profit.

 What are your first impressions of the new FIFPRO board?

 My feeling is that we’re at a real turning point, because there are historic figures like former President Philippe Piat and General Secretary Theo van Seggelen who have retired, or at least have taken more of a back seat.
 Now there’s a new generation that’s arrived with a new president, David Aganzo, and therefore we have to find a new way of working while conserving FIFPRO’S spirit and objectives.